 There are many different types of mortgages in British Columbia, depending on your particular situation, including the following.

 Conventional mortgages – These are traditional mortgages that require a 20% down payment.
 Because of their low loan-to-value ratio, they’re less of a risk.
 As such, they’re not subject to mortgage default insurance, or CMHC insurance.
-Borrowers must have a good credit score and solid financials in order to get approved for a conventional mortgage.
+Borrowers in British Columbia must have a good credit score and solid financials in order to get approved for a conventional mortgage.

 Fixed rate mortgages – These mortgages feature an interest rate that does not change throughout the term of the mortgage.
-Because the rate is fixed, the mortgage payments stay the same, which is an attractive option for those who like to know exactly how much they’ll be responsible for paying each month.
+Because the rate is fixed, the mortgage payments stay the same, which is an attractive option for those in British Columbia who like to know exactly how much they’ll be responsible for paying each month.

 Adjustable rate mortgages – Unlike fixed-rate mortgages, an adjustable-rate mortgage comes with an interest rate that fluctuates at set intervals and is adjusted based on the prime rate.
 Since the rate fluctuates, so do the actual monthly mortgage payments.
 The attractive thing about these mortgages is that the rate is usually lower than fixed-rate mortgages at the onset.
 However, once the rate is adjusted at set intervals, there’s always a chance that the rate can go even higher than rates associated with fixed-rate mortgages.